wslyvh/AmsterdamBlockchainWeek/events/dgov/README.md

 ###########
 # The title of the page, displayed by the browser on the title of the window.
 # Ideally this is the same as the name of the event.
-title: 'The Epicenter rendez-vous in Paris'
+title: 'DGOV Assembly Paris'

 # Description for this event.
 description:
-  Epicenter is going to Paris Blockchain Week and we're hosting a Meetup on the evening of March 6th, just after the conference day’s end.
-It will be a casual get-together where you can hang out with hosts (Sebastien and Sunny), former guest and other podcast listeners.
+ The DGOV Assembly will meet on the 8th of March in Paris, right after EthCC 2019.

+ Over the course of the day, a group of about fifty people will have the opportunity to discuss topics related to Distributed Governance in an open conference format.

 #####################
 ### EVENT DETAILS ###
 #####################
 # The name of the event you're creating.
 # Ideally this is the same as the title.
-name: 'The Epicenter rendez-vous in Paris'
+name: 'DGOV Assembly Paris'

 # There _needs_ to be one hyphen before each paragraph.
 # Linebreaks are ignored, but they _must_ start with two spaces.